gabriel-ing/Quickstarts/Interoperability/interoperability.md

 ## Creating the Stock Database

-Before starting to create our production, we will make the data table which stores our stock information.
+Before starting to create our production, we will make the data table which our stock information.

 To create the stock database, we can use a perisistent class.
 To keep it simple, we only need the ProductId,  ProductName, Quantity in stock, and date last sold.
 To make it easier to populate the table, we will also add a class method which creates a new object and saves it to the table.